ArcBlock/forge-deploy-public/README.md

 ### Creating the inventory file

-This reploy allows you to deploy multiple chains.
+This repo allows you to deploy multiple chains.
 Each chain is represented by an inventory file.
 You shall create a file in `src/inventories/<your-chain-id>-chain.init`.
 For example, `src/inventories/example-chain.ini`:

 ```
 [region1]